-- Check that the boat and its equipment are in seaworthy condition. - Always listen to long-term weather forecasts when planning longer trips. - Always make sure there is enough fuel and freshwater in the tanks. - Always keep the engine compartment closed when starting the engine. - Check that all items on board are properly stowed and adequately secured to manage rough sea and wind conditions. - Make sure that the swim ladder is raised out of the water before moving off. - · Make sure that the steering is correctly positioned before starting. - All persons on board must wear an appropriate life vest when on deck.
+- Check that the boat and its equipment are in seaworthy condition. - Always listen to long-term weather forecasts when planning longer trips. - Always make sure there is enough fuel and freshwater in the tanks. - Check that all items on board are properly stowed and adequately secured to manage rough sea and wind conditions. - Make sure that the swim ladder is raised out of the water before moving off. - Make sure that the steering is correctly positioned before starting. - All persons on board must wear an appropriate life vest when on deck.